 Explore the key areas of project management including human resources, communications, cost, quality control, procurement and risk management.
-You can apply the program’s required courses towards a Project Management Professional (PMP®) credential or the Gold Seal of the Canadian Construction Association.
-You need a minimum of 144 hours and three electives to earn the certificate of achievement.
+You can apply the program’s required courses towards a Project Management Professional (PMP®) credential Certified Associate in Project Management (CAPM)® or the Gold Seal of the Canadian Construction Association.
+Learn more about certifications from PMI®.

 SAIT is a Global Registered Educational Provider of project management training approved by PMI®.
 Our program is delivered in a flexible way to meet the needs of today’s busy professionals.